 What is a Content Management System?

 WordPress is a Content Management System (CMS).
 A CMS is software that allows a website owner to update and manage the content and look of their own site through a web browser based interface, as well as a variety of apps depending on the system.

 WordPress – The World’s Most Popular CMS

-WordPress powers a growing number of websites – at October 2019, around 35% of the entire internet.
+WordPress powers a huge number of websites – at January 2020, just over 35% of the entire internet.
 That’s a lot.
-It also holds a 61% market share of all CMS in use.
+It also holds a 62% market share of all CMS in use.

 That’s great news for WordPress users – there’s a vast and accessible knowledge base covering everything you’d want to know about WordPress – from the basics to the technical stuff – and the momentum for continued development and improvement.